 3) Community Involvement – Giving back to the industry is so important for most of us who earn our living by it!!!
 Ronald McDonald House barbecues/brunches and our Christmas Family Program are annual programs, as well as EBMI Vets Barbecue for VA Medical Center in the fall.

 4) Industry Award Scholarships – The Electrical Board awards scholarships to sons/daughters of WEB members who are seniors in high school or in college or a member can apply if they are going to college.
 You only need to be a member of EBMI or WEB for ONE YEAR before you are eligible to apply.
-The amount of scholarships vary due to the amount collected from various events, but we awarded several $1,500 scholarships in 2022.
+The amount of scholarships vary due to the amount collected from various events, but we awarded several $1,500 scholarships this year.
 (We had awarded $1,000 in the past.)
 There is an application that needs to be completed and criteria for this award, but feel free to call EBMI office, 636/305-6434 for more information.
 For some members, this has been a wonderful benefit that they never counted on when they joined!

 5) Electro Savings Credit Union – The Electro Savings Credit Union is open to all EBMI/WEB members.
 You must maintain a minimum of $25 in this account.